DracoAter/jenkins2/README.md

 ```

 and putting global options there.
 Jenkins will not read the file unless you use `-c` or
 `--config-file` switches.
-If you use the switch, bnut omit the file path, the gem will look for
+If you use the switch, but omit the file path, the gem will look for
 `.jenkins2.conf` in current directory.

 This way the above mentioned command is much shorter